thegworld/gtx-browser/base/memory/raw_ptr.md

 by MiraclePtr *in a regular build*.

 You can configure the diagnostic tool by modifying the parameters of the feature flag `PartitionAllocBackupRefPtr`.
-For example, launching Chromium as follows:
+For example, launching GTx Browser as follows:

 ```
 path/to/chrome --enable-features=PartitionAllocBackupRefPtr:enabled-processes/browser-only/asan-enable-dereference-check/true/asan-enable-extraction-check/true/asan-enable-instantiation-check/true